leo-project/leofs_concourse/README.md

-# leofs_IT
+# leofs_concourse
-An integration tool for LeoFS
+An integration tool for LeoFS, which is powered by [Concourse CI](https://concourse.ci/index.html).